Neuroinflab/kCSD-python/README.rst

 Earlier Stable versions
 -----------------------
-Please see git tags for earlier versions
+Please see git tags for earlier versions.
+These are not available as packages unfortunately.

 - v1.2 corresponds to the first time kCSD-python released as a python package
 - v1.0 corresponds to the version with the test cases written inside tests folder